 We took a day trip to Reims during our Paris vacation this summer, attracted by its history and promise of champagne.
 Daytrips are tricky because you have only a little time to orient yourself to a new place and see a few worthwhile things.
 Reims is a well worth a visit, and even an overnight stay.
 It was bigger than we expected and our guidebook did a poor job of making it clear how very far apart some key sites were.
-Here is the itinerary I wish we’d followed to see everything we wanted to.
+Here is the one-day itinerary I wish we’d followed to see everything we wanted to.

 Take a Page from WWII

 One of the most interesting places to visit is the Musée de la Reddition (Museum of Surrender).
 It was General Dwight Eisenhower’s headquarters during the Second World War and where he received Germany’s unconditional surrender in 1945.
 Ike’s war room and other artifacts are a must for history buffs.

 Note: It’s on the opposite side of the train station from the town center and almost everything else you want to see.
 So if you arrive by train, it’ a good idea to start your day here.

 If it’s a Wednesday, Friday or Saturday, make your way around to the opposite side of the train tracks and head to the Halles du Boulingrin, a covered market that was designed in the 1920s and recently renovated.
 Beneath its vaulted ceilings you’ll find produce vendors, coffee and patisserie and more.

 Walk over to visit the Mars Gate, an ancient remnant of the area’s Gallo-Roman past, then hop the nearby tram to the Opera stop, which will put you in the town center.